INDIANAPOLIS -- Paul George is proving he can carry the Indiana Pacers in Danny Granger's absence.

 All it took was a technical from Turner to get him going.
-He was given a technical for arguing a double-dribble violation, and Turner took his frustration out on the Pacers.
+He was given a technical for arguing a double-dribble violation.

 He made two straight jumpers, including a 3-pointer, to get Philadelphia within three, 86-83.

 But then George bailed the Pacers out.
-He canned a 3-pointer in the right corner, but had to leave the game momentarily with cramps.
-He returned and blocked Hawes' layup attempt.
+He canned a 3-pointer in the right corner, left the game momentarily with cramps, but returned and blocked Hawes' layup attempt.

 The Pacers wrapped the game up with a Roy Hibbert dunk off a feed from Hill, followed by a Hill 3-pointer to give them a 94-85 lead with 36.2 seconds left.